Ron Gilbert: Post-LucasArts

 After the buying of LucasArts by The Walt Disney Company in 2012, the rights to the Monkey Island series became the company's property.
 Ron Gilbert has been quoted in November 2012 as not being optimistic about the franchise's future, believing that Disney might abandon the franchise in favor of Pirates of the Caribbean; however, in December 2012, he was also quoted as wishing to contact Disney, hoping to "make the game he wants to make".

 In March 2013, Gilbert left Double Fine Productions revealing that his joining the studio was purely for the creation of The Cave: "I was telling him [Tim Schafer] about The Cave and he really liked it, so he said 'come to Double Fine and make it'.
 It was really all about making that game."
 Most recently he worked on the iOS and Android game Scurvy Scallywags with DeathSpank co-creator Clayton Kauzlaric.

 On November 18, 2014, it was revealed that he had reunited with Gary Winnick, with whom he created his early critically acclaimed point-and-click games at LucasArts, and that they were working together on a new point-and-click game called Thimbleweed Park.
 The game reached its funding target on the crowd sourcing site Kickstarter on December 18 and was released on March 30, 2017, in full "talkie" mode for Windows, Linux, Mac and Xbox One.
 A port to iOS and Android was confirmed after the project met its last stretch-goal.

 On May 23, 2016, Gilbert took to Twitter to express a desire to buy back earlier LucasArts franchises saying "Please sell me my Monkey Island and Maniac Mansion IP.
 I'll pay actual money for them.".
 In 2017, fans of the series launched an online petition in support of Ron Gilbert, asking Disney to sell the franchises to him; as of December 2021, the petition has gathered about 29,000 signatures.

-On March 15, 2018, Gilbert announced he was in the early stages of developing an RPG called A Little Something.
+On April 4, 2022, Gilbert announced that he had been working on Return to Monkey Island for the prior two years in secrecy.
+The game was released later that year on September 19, by Devolver Digital and his company Terrible Toybox.

-On April 4, 2022, Gilbert announced on his Twitter account that he'd been working on Return to Monkey Island for the past two years in complete secrecy.
+On February 2, 2025, posted on his blog that he was planning to release a new game, titled Death By Scrolling with a view to release it within 2025.
+Gilbert had earlier blogged about experimenting with an RPG engine and tileset in 2018.